DataEden/fari-tech-portfolio/README.md

 # Fari (Far-Eye) Lindo - Tech Portfolio

 Welcome to my technical portfolio.
-This repository is a curated showcase of my hands-on technical experience, certifications, and aligned project work for roles in audit analytics, data analytics, machine learning, and cloud infrastructure.
+This repository is a showcase of my hands-on technical experience, certifications, and aligned project work for roles in audit analytics, data analytics, machine learning, and cloud infrastructure.
 I created this to help hiring managers, recruiters, and collaborators gain insight into both my capabilities and commitment to excellence.

 ---